Q: Do I need a California nursing license to enroll in a Brandman Program?

 Q: Does Brandman allow nurses with a Master's degree in Nursing, who are not advanced practice nurses, to enter the Post-Master's to DNP program?

-A nurse with an MSN or other Master's degree who is not an advanced practice nurse should enter the BSN to DNP program to become an advanced practice nurse in one of our five nurse practitioner specialty areas.
+A nurse with an MSN or other Master's degree who is not an advanced practice nurse should enter the BSN to DNP program to become an advanced practice nurse in one of our three nurse practitioner specialty areas.
 Credits from core courses in their MSN such as nursing research, theory, and electives may be allowed to transfer into the DNP through a petition process.
 Nurses who are not now or do not want to become an advanced practice nurse are not eligible for admission to the DNP program at this time.

 Q: Can I complete more than one specialty at Brandman?